 ALL IS ONE

-Produced by Experiment Intrinsic, the All Is One series are inviting you to join us on holistic experiences in order to incorporates one of the core principles of the project: self-awareness.
+Dr Kamalroop Singh's All Is One series invites you to join us for holistic experiences in order to incorporates one of the core principles of the project: self-awareness.

 Beginning on a very special calendar date of the new decade 2nd of February 2020, we aim to deliver the events with the hope of bringing more light to our being.

 Each session will be guided by Dr. Kamalroop Singh who will be sharing the wisdom of ancient knowledge.

 Combining activities including Yoga, Meditation, Ayurveda, Mantra, Kirtan, Degh Medicine Ceremonies and more, the sessions will allow us to personally apply this knowledge in our every day life.
 This event was produced by Experiment Intrinsic